9er/tools/README.md

 a simple collection of random tools

+#### backup

+Backups files by compacting them with .tar.gz and encrypting them using gpg with your public key.

 #### fileupload

 HTTP server with a HTML form that allows to upload files to the server.